freeradical13/freeradical13.github.io/index.md

 An [Electron Transport Chain][] uses redox reactions to pass electrons through a series of carriers (mostly proteins) that are progressively more electronegative.
 Carriers include [cytochromes][] which are heme-containing proteins.
 A [heme][] is a coordination complex with an Iron atom.
 An electron transport chain breaks the transfer of electrons into a series of smaller steps to harness energy in a controller way, creating molecules such as ATP, and heat.

+### Chemiosmosis

+[Chemiosmosis][] is the diffusion of ions across a membrane.
+A key example of chemiosmosis is the generation of ATP:

+1. An electron transport chain pumps H<sup>+</sup> cations across a membrane against the ions' concentration gradients.
+1. The H<sup>+</sup> cations want to move back across the membrane down their concentration gradient.
+This potential energy is called the proton motive force.
+1. The enzymatic complex ATP synthase in the membrane uses the diffusion of H<sup>+</sup> cations through it to drive phosphorylation of ADP into ATP.
+ATP synthase:
+    1. H<sup>+</sup> cations enter a channel called the Stator.
+    1. H<sup>+</sup> cations enter binding sites within a rotor which spins in the membrane.
+    1. After one turn, the H<sup>+</sup> cations pass through another channel in the Stator and through the membrane.
+    1. Spinning of the rotor causes a rod attached to the rotor to spin.
+    1. The rod is attached to a Knob which is also connected to the Stator.
+    1. Catalytic sites in the Knob produce ATP from ADP + P.

 ##### Cellular Respiration

 Cellular respiration is the process of catabolizing chemical bonds in food (such as carbohydrates, lipids, and proteins) using enzymes and transferring the energy to ATP (and heat) through redox reactions.
 Aerobic respiration uses Oxygen as the oxidizing reagent, and Anaerobic respiration uses another chemical.